MicrosoftDocs/azure-docs/includes/virtual-wan-faq-include.md

 ### Is there a network throughput limit when using Azure Virtual WAN?

 Number of branches is limited to 1000 connections per hub/region and a total of 2 G in the hub.
+The exception is West Central US, which has a total of 20 Gbps.
+We will be rolling 20 Gbps out to other regions in the future.

 ### Does Virtual WAN allow the on-premises device to utilize multiple ISPs in parallel or is it always a single VPN tunnel?